§ 4a Residence Act

 Before hiring a foreign employee, the employer must verify whether the employee possesses a valid residence permit with a work permit .
 According to Section 4a, Paragraph 5, Sentence 1 of the Residence Act, a foreigner may only be employed or commissioned to perform other paid services or work if they possess a residence permit and are not subject to any prohibition or restriction in this regard.
 Employers must verify this.
 This applies not only when the foreigner is first hired, but also if the residence permit needs to be extended.

-2.2 Duty to check when changing employer
+2.2 Obligation to check when changing employer

 3. Duty to retain documents (Section 4a (5) sentence 2 no. 2 Residence Act)

 Employers in Germany who employ a foreign national must comply with legal requirements regarding the retention of residence documents .
-According to Section 4a, Paragraph 5 of the Residence Act (AufenthG), employers are required to retain a copy of the required residence permits, work permits, or other documentation in paper or electronic form for the entire duration of the employment.
+According to Section 4a, Paragraph 5 of the Residence Act (AufenthG), employers are obligated to retain a copy of the required residence permits, work permits, or other documentation in paper or electronic form for the entire duration of the employment.
 This can be done by storing the documents in the employee file ; alternatively, a separate system can be maintained.
 Compliance with this regulation serves to monitor the legal employment of foreign nationals and combat illegal employment.
 Employers who fail to fulfill this obligation risk heavy fines.

 4. Duty to notify (Section 4a, Paragraph 5, Sentence 2, No. 3 of the Residence Act)